 That’s what the family from Melbourne’s Meadow Heights has grappled with, as they spend their dosh without letting it change them too profoundly.

-“The win was certainly life-changing, but it can also be challenging.
+“The win certainly made our life-changing, but it can also be challenging.
 You have to make sure it doesn’t change who you are.

 “We’ve striven to retain a sense of normalcy in our lives.
-So although we’ve been able to buy our children their own homes, we did that on the condition they continued to work to build their own careers – they won’t be handed everything.
+Although we’ve been able to buy our children their own homes, we did that on the condition they continued to work to build their own careers – they won’t be handed everything.

-“We have an investment portfolio and financial advisers take care of everything now,” the winner added.
+“We have an investment portfolio and financial advisers to take care of everything now,” the winner added.